Aasthakori/Ant-Colony-Optimization/README.md

 # Ant Colony Optimization (C++)

-This project implements the **Ant Colony Optimization (ACO)** algorithm in C++ to solve a simplified **Traveling Salesman Problem (TSP)** using pheromone trails and probabilistic exploration.
+A C++ implementation of the **Ant Colony Optimization (ACO)** algorithm to solve a simplified **Traveling Salesman Problem (TSP)** using pheromone trails and probabilistic path selection.

 ---

 ## Overview

-This program simulates how artificial ants cooperatively find near-optimal paths between cities based on:
-- Pheromone strength (collective memory of past paths)
-- Distance between cities (shorter routes preferred)
-- Exploration and evaporation dynamics

-Each ant constructs a path through all cities, and pheromone trails are updated to reinforce better routes over time.

----

-## Algorithm Highlights

-- Ant Colony Optimization for the Traveling Salesman Problem
-- Probabilistic path selection based on pheromone and distance influence
-- Dynamic pheromone update with evaporation and reinforcement
-- Multiple ants exploring the graph simultaneously
+The program simulates ants that explore routes between cities, updating pheromone trails to reinforce shorter paths.
+It demonstrates core ACO mechanisms such as pheromone evaporation, heuristic weighting, and stochastic decision-making.

 ---